tolgatosunn/Floyd_Warshall_Recursion/README.md

 Module Name: floyd_recursion.py

-Firstly, the system prompts the user to enter a positive integer that represents the desired range of the graph to be produced.
+Firstly, the system prompts the user to enter a positive integer representing the desired range of the graph.
 The input is validated to ensure it is indeed a positive integer.
 If the input does not meet this requirement, appropriate warnings are raised, and the system exits.
 A graph is then generated based on the provided range using randomly generated values.

-The "floyd" function is employed to determine the shortest path between nodes.
-The function requires as input a previously generated graph and an intermediate node number.
-The function creates the "graph_range" value, "start_nodes" and "end_nodes" lists based on the input graph.
-For instance, the generated graph's size is 4x4, so "graph_range", "start_nodes" and "end_nodes" wil be 4, [0, 1, 2, 3] and [0, 1, 2, 3] respectively.
+The "floyd" function determines the shortest path between nodes.
+The function requires a previously generated graph, graph_range and an intermediate node number as input.

 The function then checks if intermediate_node is less than the graph_range.
-If so, the function interates through the for loops for each start nodes and end nodes.
-It proceeds to update the distance matrix by comparing the distance from each start_node to each end_node directly with the distance that goes through the intermediate_node.
+If so, the function iterates through the for loops for each start node and end node.
+It updates the distance matrix by comparing the distance from each start_node to each end_node with the distance through the intermediate_node.
 If the latter is shorter, the distance matrix is updated accordingly.

 The function then recursively calls itself with the updated distance matrix and the intermediate_node incremented by 1.
 This process continues until intermediate_node is equal to or greater than the graph_range.